Team and Leadership Training

-I train team members to take control of their relationships.
+I train team members to take control of their relationships and avoid competing with one another.
 How do we want to be?
 What do we want to achieve?
 What are our shared goals?
 Teams with a high level of RSI are able to create productive work environments, use conflict as a driver for change, retain valuable colleagues and deal with constant change.
 The result is high team morale, effective communication, increased creativity and productivity, and clarity about accountabilities.

 I train leaders to focus on their team rather than its individual members.
 This helps them increase their effectiveness and influence.
-Leaders with a high level of RSI are able to foster a we-centred culture, generate joint responsibility for success across the team, share the role of leadership and create a path for future leaders.
+Strong, confident leaders with a high level of RSI are unconcerned about their own egos.
+They are able to foster a we-centred culture, generate joint responsibility for success across the team, share the role of leadership and create a path for future leaders.

 Training for coaches

 As a certified trainer for CRR Global, I train coaches in the Organization and Relationship Systems Coaching (ORSC) model.
 An innovative approach to enhancing relationship systems in organizations, groups, teams, partnerships and couples.

 By using the team’s creative and problem-solving capacity, ORSC helps improve communication, mutual respect and collaboration between individuals.
 The result is a strong team spirit that enhances productivity and retention.

 When training coaches in the ORSC model, I always work with another certified CRR Global trainer.
 In an active and collaborative way, we act as role models demonstrating how to be in a cooperative, fulfilling relationship.
 That means respect, openness, compassion, empathy and a rigorous commitment to speaking the truth.
 This co-active approach is one of the unique things about the ORSC model.